DACF Home → Bureaus & Programs → Bureau of Parks and Lands → Get Involved → Maine Conservation Corps → Join the Corps

 Service Conditions:

 Service will be completed outdoors in all conditions, with a mix of field and office tasks.
-When service begins it will be in the middle of winter in Maine, so proper inclement weather clothing is necessary (warm layers, winter jacket, insulated winter boots with warm socks, etc).
-Trail/park spaces could be snowy, icy, wet, muddy, etc. During the summer months, the temperatures can vary from cool in the morning to hot in the afternoons, increased humidity, and afternoon thunderstorms are common.
-Proper layering, and rain gear is recommended in the summer.
+Weather is variable in Maine, and inclement weather clothing is necessary (warm layers, winter jacket, insulated winter boots with warm socks etc).
+Trail spaces could be snowy, icy, wet, muddy, etc. During the summer months the temperatures can vary from cool in the morning to hot in the afternoons, increased humidity and afternoon thunderstorms are common.
+Proper layering, and rain gear, is recommended in the summer.

 - Service is performed primarily outdoors